jorisstrix/StrixNLUXUpgrades/README.md

     -   Log in with a customer that has orders, or reduce the configured amount if the shop has very few orders.

 -   **Cart quantity “0” does not remove items**

     -   Recompile theme after installing:
         `bin/console theme:compile`

+-   **Styleguide not found**
+    -   Make sure **Styleguide** is enabled in plugin config and browse to the configured path (default `/styleguide`).
+    -   After changing the path: `bin/console cache:clear && bin/console theme:compile`.
+    -   Verify the controller service is public and tagged as a controller (it is by default).

 ---